JuliaAPlavin/MakieBake.jl/README.md

 ## How it works

+`MakieBake.jl` bakes your interactive plot by:

-1. Iterates through all parameter combinations
+1. Iterating through all parameter combinations
-2. Renders each state as a PNG image
+2. Rendering each state as a PNG image
-3. Generates HTML viewer with interactive sliders
+3. Generating an HTML viewer with sliders that swap between pre-rendered images

 ## Multiple blocks